benbotto/test-repo/README.md

 #### Connecting the API to the Database

-Now that the database is up and running, we'll connect our API to the database and runs some queries.
+Now that the database is up and running, we'll connect our API to the database and use it.
 Let's add a [MySQL driver](https://github.com/sidorares/node-mysql2) to our JavaScript code.

 ```
 yarn add mysql2